xhorac19/inventor-http-header-validator/docs/developer.md

 The command file inlines both the JSON schema and all generation constraints.
-This means the skill works without reading any other project files at invocation time and continues to work correctly even if the user renames or moves `rules_schema.json` or `prompts.md`.
+This means the skill works without reading any other project files at invocation time and continues to work correctly even if the user renames or moves `rules_schema.json`.
 The trade-off is that changes to the schema or constraints must be manually reflected in the command file.

 ### Execution flow